ThriveIEP/ThriveIEP-Site/_programs/beta_program.md

 <p>
-    We will ask for Zoom meetings, feedback and as our Ai tools reach pre-release state, you will be asked to share our IEP.
+    We will ask for Zoom meetings, feedback and as our Ai tools reach pre-release state, you will be asked to share your IEP reports.
 </p>

 <div class="mt-2 mb-5 alert alert-success">
     <p>
        If this program is of interest, please use this application to get started.
 If you know someone who might be a good candidate, please share this page.
     </p>
-    <a href="https://chat.productdialog.com/c124f341-93a1-4525-bdc1-5f59b72d5fab" target="_blank" class="btn btn-success btn-lg w-100">    Apply to Beta Program
+    <a href="https://chat.productdialog.com/c124f341-93a1-4525-bdc1-5f59b72d5fab" target="_blank" class="btn btn-success btn-lg w-100">Apply to Beta Program
     </a>
 </div>